-The summer greens are gradually turning golden, the air has a chill and the swell is returning to the shores.
-Autumn is arriving in Pembrokeshire, and this is a beautiful time to visit the St Davids Peninsula.
+As the summer greens gradually turn golden, the air gets a chill and the swell returns to the shores. we know that Autumn is just around the corner in Pembrokeshire.
+This is a beautiful time to visit the St Davids Peninsula.
 There’s so much to do, that we have narrowed it down to a few musts for your autumn staycation by the sea.

 Pack A Backpack

 A grey day is a perfect time to plan a route on the coast path and set off with a flask of coffee and some of your favourite snacks.
 Take in any stretch of the 186 miles of stunning views, wildlife, and picnic spots.
 In September and October, you’ll also hear the calls of seal pups from the beaches below!